shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   -o, --out-file string      ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
                              (default "-")
   -O, --plot-dir string      ► Output directory for 1) histograms of seed distances, 2) histograms of
-                             numbers of seed in sliding windows.
+                             numbers of seeds in sliding windows.
-      --plot-ext string      ► Histogram plot file extention. (default ".png") -t, --plot-title           ► Plot genome ID as the title.
-  -n, --ref-name strings     ► Reference name(s).
+      --plot-ext string      ► Histogram plot file extention. (default ".png") -n, --ref-name strings     ► Reference name(s).
   -s, --slid-step int        ► The step size of sliding windows for counting the number of seeds
                              (default 200)